CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 In order to export data from the DPC application, a healthcare provider must have attributed [Patient](https://hl7.org/fhir/STU3/patient.html) resources.
 This attribution assertion attests to CMS that the provider has a treatment related purpose for accessing patient information.
 More details on the attribution logic and rules are given [earlier](#attribution) in this reference.

+### Sample data

+As previously mentioned, the DPC sandbox environments do not have any pre-loaded test data.
+Users will need to provide their own FHIR resources in order to successfully make export requests to the BlueButton backend.

+The DPC team has created a collection of sample Patient and Practitioner resources which can be used to get started with the sandbox.
+The files are available in our public [GitHub](https://github.com/CMSgov/dpc-app/tree/master/src/main/resources) repository.
+More details are given in the included [README](https://github.com/CMSgov/dpc-app/blob/master/src/main/resources/README.md) file.

+The sample data was generated using the excellent [Synthea](https://synthea.mitre.org) project, with some modifications that are documented in the repository.

+Users can provide any sample FHIR resources (that fulfill the required FHIR profiles) to DPC, but will need to ensure that, for the sandbox environments, any `Patient` resources have an *Medicare Beneficiary Identifier* (MBI) that matches a record in the BlueButton backend.

+The BlueButton team maintains a list of beneficiaries (along with their MBIs) that can be used for matching existing synthetic data (such as from an organization's training EMR) with valid sandbox MBIs.
+More details and the corresponding data files can be found [here](https://bluebutton.cms.gov/developers/#sample-beneficiaries).

 ### Create a Provider